alyons/Animate-Sprite/README.md

 Contact me at pyroticblaziken@gmail.com

 Please, before you email me questions concerning this, would you be so kind as to read through my document here.
-I really tried to make it at least some what thourough, so if I get a question of "how do I load a sprite?", I probably won't answer.
+I really tried to make it at least some what thorough, so if I get a question of "how do I load a sprite?", I probably won't answer.
 Also, if you find any bugs or anything let me know so that I can go through and change them.
 I will probably have a way to do forks and such in the future, but for now, just email me.

 Copyright 2010, 2011, 2013 Alexander Lyons